-On June 23, 2012 drivers and navigators will savour the greenery of Southern Ontario and then in October enjoy the spectacular fall colours and farm fields full of crops.
+On these events, drivers and navigators will savour the greenery of Southern Ontario and then in October enjoy the spectacular fall colours and farm fields full of crops.

 This event combines friendly competition, camaraderie and a few hours of driving our fine sports cars.
 It is not about being the fastest, it is about following the directions and arriving at the correct time.
 Any street legal vehicle is has a competitive chance in the rally.